openxrlab/xrfeitoria/.github/CONTRIBUTING.md

 Style configurations of black and isort can be found in [pyproject.toml](../pyproject.toml).

-We use [pre-commit hook](https://pre-commit.com/) that checks and formats for `black`, `isort`, `trailing whitespaces`, fixes `end-of-files`, sorts `requirments.txt` automatically on every commit.
+We use [pre-commit hook](https://pre-commit.com/) that checks and formats for `black`, `isort`, `trailing whitespaces`, fixes `end-of-files` automatically on every commit.
 The config for a pre-commit hook is stored in [.pre-commit-config](../.pre-commit-config.yaml).

 After you clone the repository, you will need to install initialize pre-commit hook.